BRITE-REU/programming-workshops/source/workshops/04_R/Intro_R.rst

-R and Rstudio: Introduction and Data Structures
+R and RStudio: Introduction and Data Structures
 ================================================

 R is a free programming language for statistical computing and graphics.
 It is an implementation of the S programming language and was created by Ross Ihaka and Robert Gentleman at the Univeristy of Auckland, New Zealand.
 R is currently developed by the R Development Core Team.
-Rstudio is an Integrated Development Environment (IDE) for R.
+RStudio is an Integrated Development Environment (IDE) for R.

-To start, download the latest versions of R and Rstudio following the instructions provided `here <https://programming-workshops.readthedocs.io/en/latest/workshops/00_instructions/r.html>`_
+To start, download the latest versions of R and RStudio following the instructions provided `here <https://programming-workshops.readthedocs.io/en/latest/workshops/00_instructions/r.html>`_

 ===============================
 Getting Started
 ===============================

-Open Rstudio locally and learn how to use the `Rstudio interface <https://www.youtube.com/watch?v=jAgbZ8jkBtQ>`_.
+Open RStudio locally and learn how to use the `RStudio interface <https://www.youtube.com/watch?v=jAgbZ8jkBtQ>`_.

 =====================